aframevr/aframe/README.md

 We use three.js to render the new tags but the aim is to provide a way to declare 3D scenes independent from the rendering engine.

+## Local development

+If you would like to contribute to this library,

+git clone https://github.com/MozVR/vr-markup.git && cd vr-markup && npm install && gulp && open examples/interactions.html